Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

-where in the above expression, and in the rest of the proof, $C$ refers to a finite positive constant that is independent of $t$ and $n$ and which can change from one line to the next.
-Now, notice that
+where in the above expression and in the rest of the proof, $C$ refers to a finite positive constant that is independent of $t$ and $n$ and which can change from one line to the next.
+From Assumption \ref{assumption22}.3, $a^*$ is uniformly bounded.
+Moreover, Assumption \ref{assumption22}.2 and Lemma \ref{lem_a1}, imply the uniform bound $|\left(\partial_{\eta_z}-D^{n,y,z}\right)U|\le C/n$ and thus, $|\Psi_2(t)|\le \frac{C}{n}$.
+Finally, Assumption \ref{assumption22}.4 implies,